 You can easily double this recipe for more servings.
 If you want to freeze the extra with its share of the liquid, just don’t make the gravy for that part yet.
 You’ll have a quick, easy meal ready for another day.

-While this recipe is popular with people who have no food allergies, it is gluten-free (contains no wheat, barley or rye flour).
-It is also dairy-free and lactose-free, as well as egg-free and nut-free.
-If you skip thickening the gravy, it will also be low-glycemic or low-carb and suitable for a paleo diet.
+This frugal gluten-free recipe is also dairy-free and lactose-free, as well as egg-free and nut-free.
+If you skip thickening the gravy, it will also be low-glycemic or low carb and suitable for a paleo diet